Adalab/modulo-2-evaluacion-final-NormaDeveloper/README.md

-# Anime series search engine web application with mobile first responsive layout
+# Anime series search engine web application

-## **Module 2 of Adalab Bootcamp: Final assessment exercise**
+## Developed with JavaScript and mobile first responsive layout

-## Project developed with:
+### Project also developed with:
 ### 1. Attention to detail 🔎
 ### 2. Clean and tidy code 🧹
 ### 3. Fun 🎉 <br> <br>